Scaling up groundbreaking developments

 1. Climate-Neutral Economy Manufacturing Investment Subsidy (IMKE)

 This scheme supports the manufacturing sector by boosting the earning capacity of new businesses that manufacture equipment for green hydrogen production.
-Set to launch on 1 October 2024, the scheme involves €148 million in total funding.
-This will be allocated as follows: €20 million for batteries, €100 million for electrolysers, and €28 million for solar panels.
+The scheme involved €148 million in total funding and was open until January 31.
+This was allocated as follows: €20 million for batteries, €100 million for electrolysers, and €28 million for solar panels.
 The Netherlands Enterprise Agency (RVO) is responsible for managing the IMKE scheme.

 2. Chain innovation schemes